radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 The most common back link/forward link relationship is between group and user objects.
 A list of groups a user is a member of can be automatically calculated by RadiantOne and returned in the membership attribute of the user entry.
 The default attribute name in the user entry for the group membership is isMemberOf.
 However, you can configure any attribute name (e.g. memberOf) you want.
 This is configured on the Main Control Panel, click Settings > Interception > Special Attributes Handling, Linked Attribute section.

->**Note – When the Optimize Linked Attribute setting is enabled, the backlink attribute is always returned to clients even when not requested unless Hide Operational Attributes is enabled in RadiantOne (in which case isMemberOf is only returned when a client explicitly requests it).
-For details on the Hide Operational Attributes setting, please see the RadiantOne System Administration Guide.**
+>[!note] When the Optimize Linked Attribute setting is enabled, the backlink attribute is always returned to clients even when not requested unless Hide Operational Attributes is enabled in RadiantOne (in which case isMemberOf is only returned when a client explicitly requests it).
+For details on the Hide Operational Attributes setting, please see the RadiantOne System Administration Guide.

 If the back link attribute location and forward link attribute location in the Linked Attributes setting is a RadiantOne Universal Directory store, the computation of the references can be optimized in order to return client requests for the back link attribute(s) at high speed.
 To enable this optimization, follow the steps below.